BIAndrews/ec2tagfacts/README.md

 rake spec
 ```

+TravisCI is currently testing 25 ruby+puppet environments on 38 OS flavor+parameter combinations.
+This is `950` tests per QA cycle.

 ## Limitations

 This is written for both CentOS/RHEL/Amazon based systems and Debian/Ubuntu based systems.
 EPEL is required for the RHEL family in order to obtain the python-pip package to install the AWS cli pip package and is automatically detected and setup.